kshannon-ucsd/cogs8/pages/getting-started.md

    -  Entry code: **{{ variables.gradescope_entry_code }}**
    -  When registering for **Gradescope** you must include your **Student ID/PID** and **UCSD Email**.
 3. Make sure you attend the discussion sections during week 2 (no section during week 1)
-4. Here's a YouTube link on how to get to class https://youtu.be/FLrMklZEYek (P.S.
+4. Check this YouTube [video](https://youtu.be/FLrMklZEYek) to get to class (P.S.
 I definitely needed it)
 5. Get ready to have some fun! (too cliche?)